Chart Color Schemes

 Population growth drivers in Yarram are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on AreaSearch's analysis, Yarram's population is around 5,738 as of Nov 2025.
-This reflects an increase of 133 people since the 2021 Census, which reported a population of 5,605 people.
-The change is inferred from the estimated resident population of 5,615 from the ABS as of June 2024 and an additional 95 validated new addresses since the Census date.
-Yarram's population density is 3.0 persons per square kilometer.
-Since the 2021 Census, Yarram's population growth rate of 2.4% is within 2.6 percentage points of the SA3 area's growth rate of 5.0%.
-Population growth was primarily driven by interstate migration contributing approximately 74.2% of overall population gains during recent periods.
+Yarram's population is approximately 5,808 as of February 2026.
+This figure represents an increase of 203 individuals (3.6%) since the 2021 Census, which reported a population of 5,605 people.
+The change is inferred from the estimated resident population of 5,615 in June 2024 and an additional 100 validated new addresses since the Census date.
+This results in a density ratio of 3.0 persons per square kilometer.
+Primary drivers for population growth were interstate migration, contributing approximately 74.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, using weighted aggregation methods to adjust population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Yarram's population is forecasted to increase by 1,420 persons based on the latest annual ERP population numbers, reflecting a gain of 22.6% in total over the 17-year period.
+Future trends indicate a significant increase in the top quartile of national regional areas, with Yarram expected to expand by 1,420 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 21.1% over the 17-year period.

 Frequently Asked Questions - Population